Nalu.SharpState

 Usage:

-var door = DoorMachine.CreateActor(new DoorContext());
+var door = DoorMachine.CreateActor(new DoorContext(), resolver);

 Console.WriteLine(door.CurrentState); // Opened